We’ve already outlined some of the ways that individuals might be able to decrease their own personal carbon footprint.

 Summary – Sustainable Carbon Footprint To Aim For For Individuals

-- To put this into context, the global average is 4.5 tons (per person, per year), and the U.S. average per person is 17.5 tons a person per year
+To put this into context, the global average is 4.5 tons (per person, per year), and the U.S. average per person is 17.5 tons a person per year.
+Different countries can vary higher or lower than the global average per capita

-- If there is a carbon target in place to limit warming to say 1.5 or 2 degrees (above pre industrial levels), then that target total can be divided by population size to get a carbon target per person
+If there is a carbon target (in terms of total tons of CO2e) in place to limit warming to say 1.5 or 2 degrees (above pre industrial levels), then that target total can be divided by population size to get a carbon target per person.
+This takes into account population growth and shrinkage in the future

-- There are limitations to this approach too though
+There are limitations to this approach too though – it’s very simplistic and one dimensional

 What Might Be A Sustainable Carbon Footprint To Aim For Per Person, & Why?